 "Well, this is frustrating," he casually thinks to himself.
 "Knowing my luck, this cough will last the entire week, as I interact with my clients, face to face."

-In the waiting lounge at his terminal, he settles into a seat.
-Designed with perfunctorily spartan comfort in mind for the brief wait before unintelligible boarding announcements are barked muffledly over the PA system, the seat causes Alex to shift his position impatiently, in search of a soft spot.
+In the waiting lounge , he settles into a seat, designed with perfunctorily spartan comfort in mind for the brief wait before unintelligible boarding announcements are barked muffledly over the PA system, the seat causes Alex to shift his position impatiently, in search of a soft spot.
 "None to be found," he mumbles to himself.

 The laptop cast a dull glow on his face, portraying him as even more erudite and animally magnetic than already perceived by his doting suitors - his chiseled features further made apparent by the gloomy refulgence of the LCD.
 He often uses the laptop as a way to avoid eye contact and unsolicited conversations from admiring female onlookers.